Bladder: Cancer

+Transplantation

+In May 2025, surgeons from the University of Southern California and UCLA Health performed the world's first human bladder transplant.
+The team was led by Dr. Inderbir Gill and Dr. Nima Nassiri.
+The recipient was a patient whose bladder function had been lost due to cancer treatment.
+This procedure is being explored as a potential alternative to the current standard of care, which involves reconstructing a bladder from a portion of the patient's own intestine, a method that can lead to significant complications.
+The initial transplant was part of a clinical trial to assess the safety and efficacy of the procedure.

 Investigation

 A number of investigations are used to examine the bladder.
 The investigations that are ordered will depend on the taking of a medical history and an examination.
 The examination may involve a medical practitioner feeling in the suprapubic area for tenderness or fullness that might indicate an inflamed or full bladder.
 Blood tests may be ordered that may indicate inflammation; for example a full blood count may demonstrate elevated white blood cells, or a C-reactive protein may be elevated in an infection.

 Some forms of medical imaging exist to visualise the bladder.
 A bladder ultrasound may be conducted to view how much urine is within the bladder, indicating urinary retention.
 A urinary tract ultrasound, conducted by a more trained operator, may be conducted to view whether there are stones, tumours or sites of obstruction within the bladder and urinary tract.
 A CT scan may also be ordered.

 A flexible internal camera, called a cystoscope, can be inserted to view the internal appearance of the bladder and take a biopsy if required.

 Urodynamic testing can help to explain the symptoms.